Your pathway to better bone health

-Here you will find information created to support you after a recent fracture or if you are concerned about your bone health.
-Whether you were seen in a fracture clinic as part of our Fracture Screening and Prevention Program (FSPP), or found this page while searching for reliable guidance online, these resources will help you understand what your fracture may mean, what steps come next, and how to protect your bones moving forward.
+Information to support you after a recent fracture, or if you are concerned about your bone health.
+Whether you were seen in a fracture clinic as part of our Fracture Screening and Prevention Program (FSPP), or found this page while searching for reliable guidance online, these resources explain what your fracture may mean, what steps come next, and how to protect your bones moving forward.

 Your Fracture Journey

 Have you broken a bone from a slip, trip or fall?
-In this Fracture Journey, learn more about:
+In this free online journey, learn more about:

 • Why you may have broken your bone